AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Extended CSS selectors {#extended-css-selectors}

 CSS 3.0 is not always enough to block ads.
 To solve this problem AdGuard extends CSS capabilities by adding support for the new pseudo-elements.
-We have developed a separate open source [library](https://github.com/AdguardTeam/ExtendedCss) for non-standard element selecting and applying CSS styles with extended properties.
+We have developed a separate [open-source library](https://github.com/AdguardTeam/ExtendedCss) for non-standard element selecting and applying CSS styles with extended properties.

 The idea of extended capabilities is an opportunity to match DOM elements with selectors based on their own representation (style, text content, etc.) or relations with other elements.
 There is also an opportunity to apply styles with non-standard CSS properties.